petrostrak/gRPC-API-and-Microservices-with-Golang/README.md

 - The server and the client can push multiple messages as part of one request.
 - In gRPC it's very easy to define these APIs.

+### What is an Unary API?
+- Unary RPC calls are the basic Response / Reques.
+- The client sends one message to the server and recieves one response from the server.
+- Unary calls are very well suited for small data.
+- Start with Unary when writing APIs and use streaming API if performance is an issue.

 ### Scalability in gRPC
 - gRPC Servers are asynchronous by default.
 This means they do not block threads on request.
 Therefore each gRPC server can serve millions of requests in parallel.
 - gRPC Clients can be asynchronous or synchronous (blocking).
 The client decides which model works best for the performance needs.